 Michael Klingbeil is a composer actively involved with concert music and computer music research.
 His work has been recorded on ICMC and has been played by ensemble include the Oberlin CME, the Minnesota Orchestra, and the Orchestre Lyrique de Région Avignon-Provence.
 Honors and awards have come from First Music, the Concorso Internazionale "Luigi Russolo," and ASCAP.
-He holds a DMA in composition from Columbia University and teaches composition and music technology in the Department of Music at Yale University.
+He holds a DMA in composition from Columbia University and teaches composition and music technology at Yale University.

 Kimmy Szeto, general manager and ensemble librarian

 Kimmy Szeto has managed Argento since 2006, after working with the Columbia University Music Performance Program and the University Orchestra, as well as a number of summer festivals in the U.S. and Europe.
 Kimmy holds licentiate diplomas in piano and violin performance from the Royal Schools of Music, an MA in music theory from the University of Chicago, and a MLS from Queens College.
 He also studied piano with Niels Østbye, composition with George Edwards and Sebastian Currier, and orchestration with Tristan Murail.
 An active vocal accompanist and arranging music for chamber ensembles, he performs regularly in New York and in Europe, and collaborates with Argento on groundbreaking, critically acclaimed chamber arrangements of Schumann, Wagner and Janáček.
 His cutting-edge research on semantic web knowledge integration of music materials has led him to frequent national and international speaking engagements.
 Currently, he is an assistant professor at Baruch College and on the music faculty at Columbia University.

 Katie Salmon, public relations and marketing

 Katie Salmon is a Booking Associate at IMG Artists, where she works on the calendars of Renee Fleming, Audra McDonald and Eric Owens, among others.
 She frequently hosts radio shows at WKCR 89.9 FM-NY focusing on either opera or modern classical music, and has conducted interviews with Pierre Boulez, Steve Reich, and Meredith Monk.
 She recently graduated from Barnard College where she completed her studies in Urban Planning and Ethnomusicology with a focus on integrating sonic spaces into the planning of the built environment.